We often hear it said, “the Bible really doesn’t have a lot to say about ________”

 - “Show up knowing that we don’t yet belong at the adult table and use it as an opportunity to learn, ask questions and contribute…”

 He then notes that if you try the first approach, you’re likely to find “others in the group will take some pleasure in knocking you down a few pegs.”
 But if you go with choice two, you may just find “the group will take pleasure in helping you gain…”

-I don’t know if David Mead is a Christian, but I can tell you that the advice he offers here is spot on, and I can say that with confidence even though I haven’t been in a lot of boardrooms.
-How can I be so sure?
+I don’t know if David Mead is a Christian but I do know this advice is.
+I can state that with confidence becuase God has given His people the means to evaluate such advice – we can verify that Mead got it exactly right, even if we’ve never been in a boardroom.
+How can we be so sure?
 Because in Luke 14:8-11 Jesus says the same thing.

 “When you are invited by someone to a wedding feast, do not take the place of honor, for someone more distinguished than you may have been invited by him, and he who invited you both will come and say to you, ‘Give your place to this man,’ and then in disgrace you proceed to occupy the last place.
 But when you are invited, go and recline at the last place, so that when the one who has invited you comes, he may say to you, ‘Friend, move up higher’; then you will have honor in the sight of all who are at the table with you.
 For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”

 Maybe David Mead was trying to build on Luke 14.
 But whether he was or was not, we can.
 And we should because we will never find a more reliable foundation than God’s Word.

 The same holds true for any profession, any recreation, our food choices, the typical time we head to bed, the friends we choose – anything!